 On the larger-scale (after a coarse-graining of the PV field to a 60 x 60 km2 grid), the convective region forms a meridionally elongated and narrow upper-level PV dipole band with an extension of 100 km in the across-front and more than 400 km in the along-front direction, respectively (Fig. 9c).
 The orientation of this dipole band is aligned with the vertical wind shear vector and the elongated narrow band of convective activity ahead of the cold front and the upper-level trough, and is directed to the northeast.
 Hence, despite the small-scale noise in the PV field formed by the individual convective updrafts (Fig. 9d), the PV anomalies spatially aggregate to a coherent and robust PV structure on the larger scale (Fig. 9c).
-The formation of this elongated PV dipole band parallel to the convective region is consistent with theoretical considerations (cf. Eq.
-4 and Fig. 1) and the composite analysis, despite the different size of the PV dipole of the individual convective updrafts (Fig. 7c) and theoretical considerations (cf. Eq.
-4 and the larger-scale coarse-grained PV dipole band (Fig. 49c).
+The formation of this elongated PV dipole band parallel to the convective region is consistent with the composite analysis (Fig. 7c) and theoretical considerations (cf. Eq.
+4 and Fig. 1).
 The formation of these PV dipole bands on either side of elongated convective ascent regions can be observed at various times ahead of the upper-level trough in this WCB case study (not shown).